 Aaron Altemus on LinkedIn | Email Aaron Altemus

-Gina Barrett brings an organizational background gained through previous work as a film production assistant and office manager to her Consortium role as a Program Director overseeing our career exploration program for high school students, The Future Is Mine (TFIM).
-She also oversees the Be a Middle School Mentor program that we offer in partnership with United Way of Southwestern Pennsylvania, our Future Ready Partnerships initiative, and our Future Ready Leaders pilot.
-A colleague who connects easily with others, Gina has a talent for reaching into the community to continually expand the network of individuals, businesses, and organizations that can bring opportunities and experiences to the youth in our partnering districts.
+Gina Barrett brings an organizational background gained through previous work as a film production assistant and office manager to her responsibilities at the Consortium.
+Her work spans multiple programs, including the Be a Middle School Mentor program that we offer in partnership with United Way of Southwestern Pennsylvania, our Future Ready Partnerships initiative, and our Future Ready Leaders pilot.
+A colleague who connects easily with others, Gina has a talent for reaching into the community to continually expand the network of individuals, businesses, and organizations that can bring opportunities and experiences to youth in our partnering districts.
 When she’s off duty, she’s having fun with her family that’s often centered on food or travel.
 She’s a terrific cook, an avid reader, and is first on board for almost any ocean cruise.

 Gina Barrett on LinkedIn | Email Gina Barrett

-Sarah Brooks came to the Consortium with a background as both a former science teacher and in workforce development.
-As a Program Director, she applies perspectives from each as she develops trainings and programs in Project-Based Learning (PBL) and Human-Centered Design (HCD).
+Sarah Brooks came to the Consortium with a background both in teaching and workforce development.
+Working across several programs, she applies perspectives from each to develop trainings in Project-Based Learning (PBL) and Human-Centered Design (HCD).
 She studied PBL at the Buck Institute and earned certification as an HCD trainer from the LUMA Institute.
 When she’s not at work, Sarah enjoys adventures with her family and friends, whether on hiking trails, the water, or athletic fields.

 Sarah Brooks on LinkedIn | Email Sarah Brooks